3mdeb/news-and-ideas/blog/content/post/2020-04-03-trenchboot-nlnet-lz-validation.md

 **SKINIT** and **Landing Zone**.
 Their functionality should be already known by you.
 Briefly, it is DRTM stage, when platform boots.

-Now, When you can visualize differences, you will learn how to switch your platform from first case to second one.
+Now, when you can visualize differences, you will learn how to switch your platform from first case to second one.
 Let's do it!

 ## System customization - enabling DRTM

 It is the first thing we need to do.
 Clean NixOS doesn't meet all requirements.
 First of all, we want to replace default `nixpkgs` with our custom one.
-Second them.  of all, as it doesn't have all necessary packages by default, we want to install them.
+Second of all, as it doesn't have all necessary packages installed by default, we want to add them.

 Fortunately, customization of NixOS will demand its **configuration update, but not entire system re-installation**.
 Moreover, there is no need to install every